dgelessus/NAGUS/docs/uru/game_server.rst

       .. cpp:enumerator:: kHasCloneIDs = 1 << 0
       .. cpp:enumerator:: kHasLoadMask = 1 << 1

+.. cpp:class:: plClientGuid : public plCreatable

+   * **Flags:** 2-byte unsigned int.
+     See :cpp:enum:`Flags` for details.
+   * **Account UUID:** 16-byte UUID.
+     Only present if the :cpp:enumerator:`~Flags::kAccountUUID` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Player ID:** 4-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kPlayerID` flag is set.
+     The avatar's KI number.
+   * **Temp player ID:** 4-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kTempPlayerID` flag is set.
+     Always unset in practice and not used by fan servers.
+     Unclear if Cyan's server software does anything with it.
+     The open-sourced client code treats this identically to the regular player ID field.
+   * **Player name length:** 2-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kPlayerName` flag is set.
+     Byte count for the following player name.
+   * **Player name:** Variable-length byte string.
+     Only present if the :cpp:enumerator:`~Flags::kPlayerName` flag is set.
+     The avatar's display name.
+   * **CCR level:** 1-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kCCRLevel` flag is set.
+     The avatar's current CCR level.
+     MOSS hardcodes this field to 0,
+     whereas DIRTSAND doesn't set it at all.
+   * **Protected login:** 1-byte boolean.
+     Only present if the :cpp:enumerator:`~Flags::kProtectedLogin` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Build type:** 1-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kBuildType` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Source IP address:** 4-byte packed IPv4 address.
+     Only present if the :cpp:enumerator:`~Flags::kSrcAddr` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Source port:** 2-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kSrcPort` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Reserved:** 1-byte boolean.
+     Only present if the :cpp:enumerator:`~Flags::kReserved` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.
+   * **Client key length:** 2-byte unsigned int.
+     Only present if the :cpp:enumerator:`~Flags::kClientKey` flag is set.
+     Byte count for the following client key.
+   * **Client key:** Variable-length byte string.
+     Only present if the :cpp:enumerator:`~Flags::kClientKey` flag is set.
+     Always unset in practice and not used by client or servers.
+     Unclear if Cyan's server software does anything with it.

+   .. cpp:enum:: Flags

+      .. cpp:enumerator:: kAccountUUID = 1 << 0
+      .. cpp:enumerator:: kPlayerID = 1 << 1
+      .. cpp:enumerator:: kTempPlayerID = 1 << 2
+      .. cpp:enumerator:: kCCRLevel = 1 << 3
+      .. cpp:enumerator:: kProtectedLogin = 1 << 4
+      .. cpp:enumerator:: kBuildType = 1 << 5
+      .. cpp:enumerator:: kPlayerName = 1 << 6
+      .. cpp:enumerator:: kSrcAddr = 1 << 7
+      .. cpp:enumerator:: kSrcPort = 1 << 8
+      .. cpp:enumerator:: kReserved = 1 << 9
+      .. cpp:enumerator:: kClientKey = 1 << 10

 .. cpp:class:: plNetMsgStreamHelper : public plCreatable

    * **Uncompressed length:** 4-byte unsigned int.